 The protection, care, guidance and support of students has improved to Very Good across the board, whilst Care and Support in DP is rated Outstanding.
 Although the school has an inclusive ethos, inspectors found that the quality of learning support for students with additional needs limited students' progress.
 Rated Good, inspectors noted that "School leaders and governors have successfully developed an inclusive ethos within which students with a diverse range of needs are welcomed.
 Although members of the small inclusion support team are well qualified and experienced, long-term planning is at an early stage".

 In terms of the leadership and management of the school, there has evidently improvement through overall ratings have not changed from their mixture of Good and Very Good.
 The inspectors in their summary noted that "Senior leaders ensure that students’ well-being and academic achievement lie at the heart of the school.
 Middle leaders vary in their effectiveness.
 Self-evaluation procedures provide an accurate picture of the school’s performance.
 Parents are very supportive and effectively engaged in their children’s learning".

 Inspectors summarised the strengths at EIS Jumeirah as:

-The inspection team identified the following recommendatons for improvement:
+The inspection team identified the following recommendations for improvement:

-As of 2017-18 school fees range between AED 35,034 per year for EY students to AED 74,283 for Grade 12 / 13 - top end for UAE schools, but on par with other IB/UK based curriculum schools.
+As of 2021-22 school fees range between AED 35,034 per year for EY students to AED 74,283 for Grade 12 / 13 - top end for UAE schools, but on par with other IB and IB/UK curriculum schools.